Show All Answers

 Engineering, public works, and department-related staff will all be on the scoring committee.
 We also have room for one member of the public with vertical building analysis or work-related skills.

-The nomination period closes on October 11th.
-Nominations will be evaluated and recommendations will go to the Assembly in the form of a resolution around January 2020.
+The nomination period closes on September 17, 2021.
+Nominations will be evaluated and recommendations will go to the Assembly in the form of a resolution around October of 2021.
 Once projects have been approved by the Assembly, they will be scored by a technical scoring committee.
 The administration will use the technical scores to help prioritize the projects and place them into the plan.
-The completed 10-year plan will be presented to the Assembly around April 2020.
+The completed 10-year plan will be presented to the Assembly around February of 2022.

 We are always looking for innovative ideas!